 Stylenanda Pink Pool Cafe

-One of the most Instagrammable places in Seoul which I failed to go to.
-Maybe the hippest place in Seoul here is where you can enjoy a coffee (in a pink cup, of course), and take some pretty cool pictures in this pink girly paradise.
+I failed to go to one of the most Instagrammable places in Seoul.
+Maybe the hippest place in Seoul here is where you can enjoy a coffee (in a pink cup, of course) and take some pretty cool pictures in this pink girly paradise.

 With two locations in town, the place is both a cafe and a makeup and fashion store.
-What else would you expect from a place like this in the world cosmetic’s capital?
+What else would you expect from a place like this in the world cosmetics’s capital?

 Address: